Sharanmax/Display-Image-App/README.md

 $ npx react-native run-android * # For running on Android emulator or device *
 $ npx react-native run-ios * # For running on iOS emulator or device *

-To start Metro, run npx react-native start inside your React Native project folder:
+To start Metro, inside your React Native project folder run:
 $ npx react-native start